 - Patients who test positive for H. pylori infection will receive antibiotics to treat H. pylori.
 Those who have an ulcer are more likely to respond to antibiotic treatment.
 Because an endoscopy is not done before treatment in the test and treat strategy, patients who do not have an ulcer are also treated with antibiotics.
 Even if they test positive for H. pylori, patients who do not have an actual ulcer are less likely to have a full response to antibiotics.

 - When the test and treat approach is used, patients who do not respond to treatment, or whose symptoms return relatively quickly will often need an endoscopy.

 There is considerable debate about whether to test for H. pylori and treat infected patients who have dyspepsia but no clear evidence of ulcers, in part because H. pylori in the intestinal tract protects against GERD and possibly other conditions.
 There is also concern about the overuse of antibiotics, which can contribute to the emergence of antibiotic-resistant bacteria.

 Antibiotic and Combination Drug Regimens for the Treatment of H. pylori

-Reported cure rates for H. pylori range from 70 - 90% after triple therapy regimen (antibiotic plus PPI)treatment.
-Eradication rates are higher for sequential therapy and quadruple therapy regimens that include bismuth subsalicylate (PeptoBismol).
+Reported cure rates for H. pylori range from 70 to 90% after triple therapy regimen (antibiotics plus PPI) treatment.
+Eradication rates are higher for when bismuth subsalicylate (Pepto-Bismol) is added to the regimen.
 The standard treatment regimen uses two antibiotics and a PPI:

 - Antibiotics.
 The standard antibiotics are clarithromycin (Biaxin and others) and amoxicillin (Amoxil and others).
 The antibiotic metronidazole (Flagyl, generic) may be used instead of amoxicillin in patients who are allergic to penicillin.
 Tetracycline is sometimes recommended in place of a standard antibiotic.